DaziumDesignSolutions/CobaltAstra.com/contents/about-us/trusted-partnerships/services-spectrum.md

 image: services-spectrum.jpg
 ---

-As a part of the Cobalt Ventures family of companies, we can provide additional services such as employee assistance programs, workers’ compensation, and performance programs, analytics, and health and wellness solutions.
+As a part of the Cobalt Ventures family of companies, we can provide additional services such as employee assistance programs, employer wellness programs, employee performance solutions, and HR analytics.